Recommended daily intake of fiber per day

 Keep in mind that everyone’s body reacts to fiber a bit differently.
 Some people with a condition known as irritable bowel syndrome (IBS) don’t tolerate fiber well.

-Too much fiber
+Symptoms of too much fiber

 Fiber is also known as “bulk” or “roughage,” and it can make some noise as it passes through the stomach and intestines.
 If you eat more than 70 grams a day, your body will begin to tell you to back off.
 Here are some signs and symptoms: